 (b) after the person disclosed an intention to become or cease to be a member or officer of an organisation of employees,

-it shall be taken to be proved, unless the contrary is shown, that the person was refused employment, or prejudiced, or that the employment or promotion of the person was hindered or prevented in contravention of section 96D(1) or (2) as the case may require.
+it is taken to be proved, unless the contrary is shown, that the person was refused employment, or prejudiced, or that the employment or promotion of the person was hindered or prevented in contravention of section 96D(1) or (2) as the case may require.

 (3) Where in any proceedings for an offence against section 96E all the relevant facts and circumstances, other than the reason or intent of the action alleged in the charge, are proved, it lies on the accused to prove that that action was not actuated by that reason or taken with that intent.

 [Section 96I inserted: No. 15 of 1993 s.
 28; amended: No. 84 of 2004 s.
-80 and 82.]
+80 and 82; No. 30 of 2021 s.
+76(3).]

 96J.
 Court may order compliance with s.
 96C, 96D or 96E